MathisBD/mathisbd.github.io/src/CV.md

 ---

 - Spring 2025: Internship with [Théo Winterhalter][théo-winterhalter], designing a reflective simplification tactic for [autosubst][autosubst-paper].
 - Fall 2024: Internship with [Yannick Forster][yannick-forster].
-We performed a survey of meta-programming in proof assistants (Rocq, Agda, and Lean), using a case study as basis for comparison.
+We performed a [survey][metaprog-paper] of meta-programming in proof assistants (Rocq, Agda, and Lean), using a case study as basis for comparison.
 - 2024: Master's degree in computer science at [MPRI][mpri]
 - Spring 2024: Internship with [Benjamin Werner][benjamin-werner].
 We worked on [Actema][actema-paper], a graphical user interface for Rocq based on drag-and-drop actions.
 - Spring 2023: Internship with [Mary Sheeran][mary-sheeran].
 We worked on compiling functional languages to the GPU -- such as [Futhark][futhark] -- and published a [workshop paper][gpu-paper] together.